xg416/TMT/README.md

 The pre-trained models can be obtained from https://drive.google.com/drive/folders/1qKgpjH2EdZrnvEraIsMAW1Y3BiosQtvn?usp=drive_link

-If you have any concerns about the work, please contact me via zhan3275@purdue.edu.
-I do not check my GitHub repo frequently.
+If you have any concerns about the work, please get in touch with me via email.
+I check my GitHub repo sparingly.

 Pre-trained 2-stage models and 20-frame models will be updated after official publication.